Peyman-Borhani/Dash-Maxima/README.md

-## A new shadcn-svelte dashboard component on Svelte5 Runes
+## A new shadcn-svelte dashboard showcase

-- Shadcn-svelte Dashboard sample on steroids, fully rewritten.
+- Shadcn-svelte Dashboard samples on steroids, fully rewritten.
+- One of the best starter templates which exist in this category
+- My signature design pattern blend "Perfect Theme" used for best UX
-- Customizable, dynamic responsive, in resusable components.
+- Customizable, dynamic responsive, interctive, resusable components
-- Improved: styles, UI, grid layout, theme, dynamic sizing, interactive.
+- Improved styles: UI, grid layout, D/L themes, dynamic sizing
+- Production ready and interactive, design is feature complete
-- Customize it for your use-case and integrate your business data/functions.
+- Customize for your use-case, integrate your web page & business data
-- or request my services to build + integrate a desired interactive Dash panel.
+- Or request my services to provide a custom solution, build + integrate desired interactions, functions and dash panels for your use-case, business...

+.

 ### Features

-- Coolest Libs out there working together on svelte5, easier setup.
+- Coolest Libs out there working together on svelte 5, easier setup
+- Added: multiple useful new components & object orinted App  structure
+- Added: Svelte 5 Runes + Svelte-kit (routes + website structure)
+- Reuse/Customize: add new content as child(+pages) & data as props
+- Replaced lucid-svelte icons with unplugin-icons, now is possible to use icons set as plugins, and any individual icons from different sets combined as you wish.

+.

+### Perfect Theme *<sup> ____________ ( my signature design pattern :) </sup>*

+- Semi-minimal design theme blend (D/L +shad +neomorphism +synthwave)
-- Shadcn-svelte - BitsUI - Unplugin-icons - tailwind CSS - Runed.
+- Shadcn-svelte - BitsUI - Unplugin-icons - tailwind CSS - CSS
-- Reusable, customizable and interactive functions, better styles.
-- Replaced icons lib: lucid-svelte with unplugin-icons, now can use any icon sets.

----
+- Arbitrary CSS values used in places which Tailwind-[fails/lack-precision]...

+.
+.

 ## Project Setup

-Download the repo, modify config files if needed, (add/remove extras..)
+Download the repo, modify config files, add/remove extras if needed... then:
-then:

 ```bash
 pnpm install
 pnpm run dev
 ```

-For more details and customization check specific library docs(Shadcn-svelte,...)
+For more details and customization check specific library docs(Shadcn-svelte, vite, svelte...)
+.
+.
+## *Credits*

+Dash-Maxima: v.0.2.0  by Peyman Borhani (Systemic Labs)

+Open and free to use, but for commercial usage is better to order or license, get it better & more secure, +support a hard working dev...

+> If it was useful, please do support, credit/knowledgement, contribute, or at least follow/engage on X or Linkedin incentive for further open source development.

-That's it, the rest is Svelte.dev guide...
+##### That's it, the rest is Svelte.dev's starter guide...

+---

+.
+.
+.
 ## Create a new svelte project

 ```bash